superbob/SublimeTextLanguageFrench/README.md

 **Q:** There is already a [Dictionaries package](https://github.com/SublimeText/Dictionaries "Dictionaries package") for Sublime Text, why another ?

 **A:** Dictionaries is a really cool package, but it is big (26 dictionaries, 21 different languages), and all variants are not included for each language.
 I want to provide a package that has only one main language (fr_FR) with its technical variants.
-However I might ask to contribute to this project later, at least to add variants and keep it up-to-date.
-Currently, the French dictionary version included in Dictionaries package is : dicollecte Hunspell 4.5.
+For information, [I also contribute to Dictionaries](https://github.com/SublimeText/Dictionaries/pull/15), to keep it up to date in concordance to this Package.
+Currently, the French dictionary version included in Dictionaries package is the same as the one provided here.

 **Q:** Other languages ?